LuckyHyena/DnD/tomb_of_annihilation/dm_notes/port_nyanzaru_personae.md

 # Rokah
 Male Zhentarim rogue

+The Sleeping Dog tavern in the Tiryki Anchorage.

 > Help Wanted: Needs someone to take him to Fort Beluarian and then create a distraction while he searches Liara Portyr's chambers.

 # Undril Silvertusk
 LG female half-orc priest of Torm works for the Order of the Guantlet

+Topaz Yklwa Inn and Tavern, in the Old City. (topaz is orange)

 > Help Wanted: Needs someone to escort her and her dispatches up the river Soshenstar to Camp Vengeance.

 # Inete
 Female acolyte of Savras, under Grandfather Zitembe.

+Home outside the temple of Savras.

 > Help Wanted: Inete has had visions of red-robed wizards working in the Aldani Basic.
 She's looking for a party that she can accompany to investigate.

+# Eshek
+Male acolyte of Savras.

+- Stumbles on the party in a trance and whispers "speak to the wise guardian of Orolunga, east of Mbala.
+She can direct you to what you seek."
+- Collapses, then has no memory of the past 12 hours except that he desperately needed to find people matching the Party's description.

 # Xandala
 - Psuedodragon named Summerwise.
+-

 > Help Wanted: Find Artus Cimber